Abraham Scultetus: Early life

-Abraham was born in Grünberg in Schlesien in Silesia (after 1945 Zielona Góra, Poland) and was brought up as a Lutheran.
+Abraham was born in Grünberg in Silesia (after 1945 Zielona Góra, Poland) and was brought up as a Lutheran.
 He began his studies in theology in 1588 in Wittenberg and then in 1590 in Heidelberg.
 When he became Reformed and gave up his Lutheranism is unknown.
 By 1595 he was working for the Elector of the Palatinate, who at that time was Frederick IV.
 He continued to serve the churches of the Palatinate and accompanied Frederick V on his honeymoon with his wife Elisabeth, daughter of King James I of England, in 1613.
-He served Frederick V as his court preacher and also became a Professor of Old Testament in Heidelberg in 1618.
+He served Frederick V as his court preacher and also became a professor of Old Testament in Heidelberg in 1618.
 He also apparently helped introduce the Reformed Church order used in the Palatinate into the Hanau district under Count Phillip II as well as setting men as ministers in Berlin to serve the Reformed church there in 1614.